 As a major pediatric teaching facility for the Northwestern University Feinberg School of Medicine, the department invests considerable staff time and facilities in the training of students from several disciplines.
-Professions currently represented on the department staff of 80 people include psychiatrists, psychologists, social workers, speech therapists, recreational therapists, nurses, clinical educators and milieu therapists.
+Professions currently represented on the department staff of more than 70 people include psychiatrists, psychologists, social workers, speech therapists, recreational therapists, nurses, clinical educators and milieu therapists.
 Active training programs draw students and trainees in pediatrics, psychiatry, psychology and social work for full-time placements.
 Additional part-time or part-year placements are arranged for students in clinical education, speech therapy and recreational therapy.

 Interns attend approximately seven hours of seminars per week although this time commitment varies at different times of the year.
 The seminar load is heaviest during the first two months of the internship when interns require more didactic learning to acquire the information necessary to be clinically effective as the year proceeds and clinical loads increase.
 The Neuropsychology Seminar meets for full-day workshops once a week in the summer, during which time interns are introduced to all the necessary assessment instruments.
 In the fall, this seminar continues for one and half hours per week to cover topics of interest in the field of pediatric neuropsychology.